camaraproject/WorkingGroups/Commonalities/documentation/Issue and PR template Howto.md

 include when they open issues and pull requests in the repository.
 The proposed set of templates is adjusted to be applicable mainly to CAMARA API specification subprojects.

-GitHub will use and display default files for any repository owned by the account that does not have its own file of that type in any of the following places:
+GitHub uses templates for the repository if the respective template configuration files are placed in any of the following places:
 * the root of the repository
 * the `.github` folder
 * the `docs` folder

 ## Configuration

+In order to use templates for issues and pull request for the CAMARA Subproject the following steps need to be taken:

 1. Copy the folder https://github.com/camaraproject/WorkingGroups/Commonalities/documentation/SupportingDocuments/Github_templates/.github
 to the root of Subproject repository.